aapopei/Virtual-Museum-of-Geology/README.md

 ## ⚖️ Licensing

-This entire project, including all code, 3D models, textures, and audio assets, is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+This entire project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

-You are free to:
-* **Share** — copy and redistribute the material in any medium or format.
-* **Adapt** — remix, transform, and build upon the material.

-Under the following terms:
-* **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-* **NonCommercial** — You may not use the material for commercial purposes.

 You can find the full license text in the `LICENSE` file.

 ---